 The International Energy Studies Group assists governments, utilities, and the private sector in analyzing and implementing policies and programs to improve the energy efficiency of appliances.
-We develop analytical tools and provide technical assistance for the Super-Efficient Appliance Deployment (SEAD) Initiative, which is an initiative of the Clean Energy Ministerial and a task within the International Partnership for Energy Efficiency Cooperation.
+We develop analytical tools and provide technical assistance for multilateral initiatives and tasks within the International Partnership for Energy Efficiency Cooperation.

 BUENAS simulates policy scenarios such as:

-An initiative of the Clean Energy Ministerial and a task within the International Partnership for Energy Efficiency Cooperation, SEAD seeks to engage governments and the private sector to transform the global market for energy-efficient equipment and appliances.
-Under SEAD, the IES group provides technical support to working groups on energy efficiency market transformation policies (e.g., standards and labeling, awards, procurement and financial incentives).
+Multilateral initiatives seek to engage governments and the private sector to transform the global market for energy-efficient equipment and appliances.
+The IES group provides technical support to working groups on energy efficiency market transformation policies (e.g., standards and labeling, awards, procurement and financial incentives).
 We also conduct product-specific studies to identify remaining opportunities for energy efficiency improvement.
-For example our studies on room air conditioners, ceiling fans, TVs and computer monitors are available here.
-The IES group also provides technical support for appliance energy efficiency programs to SEAD participating governments such as Mexico, South Africa and India.
+IES has conducted studies on, for example, room air conditioners, ceiling fans, TVs, and computer monitors.
+The IES group also provides technical support for appliance energy efficiency programs to several foreign governments.

 The PAMS-MEPS tool is an easy-to-use software to help policymakers assess the benefits of standards and labeling programs and to identify the most attractive targets for appliance efficiency levels.